 Are all product videos the same?
 Not at all!

-As we mentioned at the beginning, there are many types of product videos that can help you present the benefits of a product in different ways.
+As we mentioned at the beginning, many types of product videos can help you present the benefits of a product in different ways.

 User-generated videos: Unboxings and Reviews

 Let’s start with the videos that you can’t control: unboxing and reviews.
 These are user-generated video content — and it’s essential to keep them in mind when designing a video strategy.